yifattih/rmr-projection-api/workflows_pipeline_test_trigger_file.md

 Solution: The token was created, added as secret named PAT to avoid conflicts with GITHUB_TOKEN vairbale, and added as environment variable in the workflow job.

 ***Workflow failed***
+Note: semantic-release job succeed
-Cause: The job step in change of detecting the environment based on branch name was not writing the ENVIRONMENT value to the outputs.
+Cause: The job step in charge of detecting the environment based on branch name was not writing the ENVIRONMENT value to the outputs.
 Solution: added redirection to the ${GITHuB_OUTPUT} variable

 Cause: Workflow did not run because of tags mismatch